25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

-Since the 1940s, vitamin B6 has been used to reduce symptoms of nausea during morning sickness.
+Since the 1940s, vitamin B6 has been used to help manage symptoms of nausea during morning sickness.
 (9)

 Vitamin B6 during lactation may help mothers experiencing nipple vasospasms, Raynaud’s, and postpartum depression.
-Taking too much vitamin B6 may reduce supply, so it is always best to talk with your IBCLC before taking more than the Recommended Daily Allowance.
+Taking too much vitamin B6 may reduce supply, so it is always best to talk with your IBCLC or healthcare provider before taking more than the Recommended Daily Allowance.
 (10)

 RDA: